tieonster/dooropener/README.md

 https://randomnerdtutorials.com

-The project uses an ESP32 with a stepper
+The project uses an ESP32 with a stepper motor that has a mechanical arm attached to it.
+It will be able to open sensor doors.